 We welcome you to perform in London, the world’s most popular city!
 If you’re busking in Greater London please use this code and you shouldn't experience any problems.
 It has been created by street performers, the Mayor of London, councils, businesses and the police to promote good relations and a vibrant street culture.

-On this page you'll find details about performing in Greater London, our Busker Liaison Team, guidance on Resolving Problems and Enforcement, and a section on The Law.
+On this page you'll find details about performing in Greater London, guidance on Resolving Problems and a section on the Law and Enforcement.